San Benito, California

 San Benito (Spanish for "St. Benedict") is an unincorporated community in San Benito County, California, United States.
 San Benito is 18 mi southeast of Paicines, both communities on the San Benito River.
 The community had a post office from 1869 to 1968.
+The population of San Benito-Bitterwater was 805 at the 2020 United States census.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, San Benito has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.